Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System: Introduction

 \section{Introduction}

-Over the past few decades, the population of cities around the world has been rapidly growing.
+\PARstart{O}{ver} the past few decades, the population of cities around the world has been rapidly growing.
 Currently, more than 55$\%$ of the world's population lives in cities, and it is predicted to increase to 68$\%$ by 2050 \cite{urbanization2018}.
-According to the Texas A\&M Transportation Institute \cite{Schrank2019}, traffic congestion has significantly increased over the last decade.
+According to the Texas A\&M Transportation Institute \cite{Schrank2019}, traffic congestion has dramatically increased over the last decade.
 In 2017, an average commuter in the US spent an extra $54$ hours and $21$ gallons of fuel due to traffic congestion, corresponding to \$$179$ billion.
 Autonomous vehicles mark a paradigm shift in which a myriad of opportunities exist for users to better monitor the transportation network conditions and make optimal operating \cite{zhao2019enhanced} and logistics decisions \cite{remer2019multi}.

-Mobility-on-demand (MoD) services, such as Uber or Lyft, which are constantly evolving, can provide a ride from one location to another according to the customer's needs.
-Unlike a private vehicle parked in a parking lot, the vehicle is ready for the next ride, efficiently using vehicle and space.
-However, the current MoD system has some limitations.
-First, it tends to be unbalanced by the nature of unevenly distributed travel demand, resulting in too many idle vehicles in one area while lacking vehicles in others.
-In addition, each vehicle will selfishly minimize its own travel time, resulting in wasting a lot of time and energy from the system's point of view.

-One of the promising ways to alleviate these issues is to utilize an autonomous mobility-on-demand (AMoD) system.
-AMoD system is a combination of MoD service with connected and automated vehicles.
-Since one can centrally control AMoD system, it is possible to consider a system-optimal decision.
-In this paper, we consider an autonomous electric mobility-on-demand (AEMoD) system, in which battery constraints should also be considered.
+One of the promising ways to alleviate traffic issues is to utilize an autonomous mobility-on-demand (AMoD) system.
+AMoD system can efficiently manage vehicles to provide a ride to the customers with fewer vehicles, which reduces vehicles on the roads.
+In addition, since one can centrally control AMoD system, it is possible to consider a system-optimal decision.
+In this paper, we consider an electric autonomous mobility-on-demand (E-AMoD) system, in which battery constraints should also be considered.